Employment Law Conference

-Renowned author Suzanne (“Evil HR Lady”) Lucas is this year’s keynote speaker.
-Lucas shares her unique perspectives on a range of workplace issues to help you better understand the people side of the business.
+Renowned author Suzanne (“Evil HR Lady”) Lucas was this year’s keynote speaker.
+Lucas shared her unique perspectives on a range of workplace issues to help you better understand the people side of the business

-Day Pitney attorneys Glenn Dowd and Lindsey Viscomi help you better prepare and navigate interactions with the Connecticut Commission on Human Rights and Opportunities and CBIA’s Eric Gjede updates you on the successes (and disappointments) of the 2023 session, as well as issues to be aware of in early 2024.
+Day Pitney attorneys Glenn Dowd and Lindsey Viscomi prepared attendees to navigate interactions with the Connecticut Commission on Human Rights and Opportunities and CBIA’s Eric Gjede shared an update on the successes (and disappointments) of the 2023 session, as well as issues to be aware of in early 2024.

-Ogletree Deakins attorney John Stretton discusses the competing interests of employer protections and employee privacy rights while Robinson+Cole partner Abby Warren helps you understand critical workplace contract risks.
+Ogletree Deakins attorney John Stretton discussed the competing interests of employer protections and employee privacy rights while Robinson+Cole partners Abby Warren and Rachel Kushel looked at critical workplace contract risks.

-This year’s conference also features a lunchtime session on the impact of artificial intelligence on HR.
+This year’s conference also featured a lunchtime session on the impact of artificial intelligence on HR.

 This program is approved for 5.5 HRCI credits and 5.5 SHRM PDCs.